Home

 Learn more about the Norwegian language and the dialects of Norway...

-My children and I spent one year in Norway when they were 9 and 10 years old.
+My children and I spent one year there when they were 9 and 10 years old.
 They attended the same school I went to as a child.
+It was a little difficult for them at first, but it became easier every day.
+Their friends at school were learning English and my kids were learning Norwegian, so they helped each other.

-When the Norwegian pupils had English classes I taught my children Norwegian in a separate class room.
-Now as adults, they both speak Norwegian.
+When the Norwegian pupils had English classes I taught my children Norwegian in a separate classroom.
+Of course, they learned Norwegian every day, at home and everywhere else.
+Now, as adults, they both speak Norwegian.
+It's very natural and convenient for us to have conversations in Norwegian.

 Students from all over the world come to Norway to study.